OfficeDev/Microsoft-Teams-Samples/samples/mapping-aad-sso/nodejs/README.md

 ---
 page_type: sample
-description: This sample demos authentication feature in bot,tab and messaging extension.
+description: This sample demos mapping with aad id, facebook, and google account of user in bot, ME and tab.
 products:
 - office-teams
 - office